 So first things first, a differential is the component in a car that helps transfer power to the wheels smoothly while turning.
 It does this by allowing the two drive wheels on an axle to rotate at different speeds.
 So if one wheel is rotating slower than the other, the differential will send more power to that wheel to make sure it catches up.

 This is important because when you’re turning, one side of your car has to move faster than the other in order for you to make a smooth turn.
 If your car didn’t have a differential, then you would feel a lot of jerking and hopping as you tried to turn corners.

 Differentials can be in the front or the back of a car and come in different types such as open or limited slip.
 Some even have a locking feature that will keep the car from moving if one wheel loses traction.
 In 4×4 vehicles, there are usually two differentials – one in the front and one in the back.

 Why Rear Differentials Break

-Obviously maintenance and driving conditions are the biggest influencers.
-A differential which is constantly overheating because of excessive load will wear out much faster than one that doesn’t overheat as often.
+Obviously, maintenance and driving conditions are the biggest influencers.
+A differential that is constantly overheating because of excessive load will wear out much faster than one that doesn’t overheat as often.